How Long Is Cooked Pulled Pork Good For In The Fridge?

 • What is the best way to reheat How Long Is Cooked Pulled Pork Good For In The Fridge??

-Based on data from Fridge.com, reheating leftover pulled pork can be done in several ways to retain its flavor and texture.
-The method you choose can impact the quality of your dish.
+Based on data from Fridge.com, reheat leftover pulled pork to an internal temperature of 165°F (74°C) using any of the methods below, and add a splash of liquid to keep it moist.
 Oven Method.
 Stovetop Method.
 Microwave Method.
-For more detailed guidance on safely handling and reheating food, refer to our article on how long is food good in the fridge when power is out.
 Preheat your oven to 250°F. Place the pulled pork in an oven-safe dish.
 Add a splash of liquid (water, broth, or sauce) to keep it moist.
 Cover the dish with aluminum foil.
-Heat for 20-30 minutes or until the pork is heated through.
+Heat for 20-30 minutes, or until the pork reaches 165°F throughout.
 Place the pulled pork in a skillet.
 Add a small amount of liquid to prevent drying out.
 Heat on medium-low, stirring occasionally, until warmed through.
 Place the pulled pork in a microwave-safe container.
 Add a little liquid to prevent drying.
-Cover the container with a microwave-safe lid or plastic wrap with a few vent holes.
-Heat on medium power in 1-minute intervals, stirring in between, until heated through.
+Cover with a microwave-safe lid or vented plastic wrap.
+Heat on medium power in 1-minute intervals, stirring between each, until heated through.

 Related Tool at Fridge.com